 Can youth continue to play sports, through their school or recreation leagues with this executive order?

-No. Organized athletic or sporting events (including games, practice, and training) and extracurricular activities are prohibited through November 23, 2020.
+No. Organized athletic or sporting events and extracurricular activities are prohibited through November 23, 2020.

 After November 23, 2020 weekly testing of participants in high school sports will be implemented.